 Secure Legal Counsel

 Child pornography is a crime that law enforcement, as well as the community at large, take very seriously.
 Considerable time and resources are devoted to the investigation and prosecution of child pornography possessors and distributors.
 If you or someone you know is being investigated in connection with child pornography, it is important to obtain legal assistance immediately.
 Speak with William M. Butler, Jr. at 502-582-2020, an experienced attorney to learn your legal rights, or contact him via email to schedule your initial confidential consultation.
+For over 33 years, William Butler has skillfully defended thousands of clients, compiling an impressive record of positive results, and he can defend you too.

 DISCLAIMER: This site and any information contained herein are intended for informational purposes only and should not be construed as legal advice.
 Seek competent legal counsel for advice on any legal matter.